The Zoo Fence

 Those eight words just do not sound like something a True Teacher, any teacher, would speak to a student or a disciple in that way under those circumstances without some kind of prior explanation or preparation.
 Jesus was awake and aware; he had to have known precisely what was in Judas’ mind and its implications.
 Consider that after a brief meeting with a Samaritan woman at Jacob’s Well in Sycha, Jesus “told me all that I ever did” (John 4).
 If Jesus could read all there was to know about a woman whom he had only just met, it is not conceivable that he could not read Judas, head to toe.

-In sum, if Jesus knew what was on Judas’ mind, which being Jesus he surely did, are we to believe that he would have ordered Judas to betray him, thereby sentencing Judas to eternal damnation and himself to crucifixion, without exchanging in advance at least a few words of agreement, disagreement, surprise, encouragement … something.
+In sum, if Jesus knew what was on Judas’ mind, which being Jesus he surely did, are we to believe that he would have ordered Judas to betray him, thereby sentencing Judas to eternal damnation and himself to crucifixion, without exchanging in advance at least a few words of surprise, agreement, disagreement, discouragement, encouragement … something.
 I’m sorry, that is simply not believable.

 The Gospels writers reported the crucifixion event as a betrayal because that is what it looked like to them.
 But was it?
 Something is missing.
 I suspect the incident unfolded differently than it was reported.
 And if so, we may owe it to Judas and to Jesus to rethink our perception of it.
+To jump immediately to that, click here.

-is the English form of the Latin form of the Greek form of the Hebrew word Yeshua or Yehoshua.
+On the other hand … before you continue any further, please consider this: Here and there on The Zoo Fence, the name Jesus appears, and rightly so, for he is a radiant Teacher.
+But Jesus is the English form of the Latin form of the Greek form of the Hebrew word Yeshua or Yehoshua.
 In fact, scholars tell us the man’s name was almost certainly an Aramaic word, most likely something like Issa.
 Given that, I cannot help but wonder, is it appropriate for me, for us, to consider him, to address him, to love him, even to pray to him, by the English version of the Latin name used by Pontius Pilate and his Roman soldiers as they drove iron nails into his hands and feet.
 Surely his mother, his siblings, his disciples did not address him by that Roman name.
-Suppose a dear friend of yours were arrested and tortured by a foreign authority, and they called her or him by a name more suitable to their language, would you adopt it?
-The question answers itself, doesn’t it?

 Just so, I am beginning to think of him by the name Issa instead of Jesus.
 And I am beginning to add the name Issa here and there on The Zoo Fence.
 If that makes you uncomfortable, I get that.
 It has taken me a long time to get this far, which is admittedly only a single step.